zhumingpassional/RLSolver/README.md

 # Why Use GPU-based Massively Parallel Environments?

-The bottleneck of using RL for solving CO problems is the low sampling speed since existing solver engines (a.k.a, gym-style environments) are implemented on CPUs.
+The bottleneck of using RL for solving large-scale CO problems especially in distribution-wise scenarios is the low sampling speed since existing solver engines (a.k.a, gym-style environments) are implemented on CPUs.
 Training the policy network is essentially estimating the gradients via a Markov chain Monte Carlo (MCMC) simulation, which requires a large number of samples from environments.

 Existing CPU-based environments have two significant disadvantages: 1) The number of CPU cores is typically small, generally ranging from 16 to 256, resulting in a small number of parallel environments.
 2) The communication link between CPUs and GPUs has limited bandwidth.
 The massively parallel environments can overcome these disadvantages, since we can build thounsands of environments and the communication bottleneck between CPUs and GPUs is bypassed; therefore the sampling speed is significantly improved.